gemdrive/gemdrive-cli-py/README.md

 ./gemdrive_cli.py sync https://gemdrive.io/ dest_dir
 ```

+Be sure to include the trailing '/', otherwise it will download it as a file.

-Also works for downloading single files:
+Speaking of which, sync also works for downloading single files:

 ```bash
 ./gemdrive_cli.py sync https://gemdrive.io/gemdrive_logo.png